 The amount of pollen in the air depends on the time of year.
-For example, in the UK the hay fever season runs from around April to August, although it varies from year to year and from place to place around the country.
+And the hay fever season varies from year to year and from place to place around the country.
+So you might want to ask your doctor or pharmacist, or check online when it's likely to be worst where you live.